Updated for nself v1.0.12

-nself v0.4.8 provides comprehensive schema tools through the nself db schema command suite.
-Design your schema visually at dbdiagram.io, import DBML files, or use pre-built templates to get started quickly.
+nself v1.0.12 provides complete schema tools through the nself db command suite.
+Design your schema visually at dbdiagram.io, write migrations from your DBML design, and use nself db schema diagram to reverse-engineer an existing database.

 Your schema is defined in schema.dbml file: